Bridge Loans in Colorado: How to Unlock Home Equity to Buy Before You Sell

 There are benefits to borrowing a bridge loan that can position you as a more flexible homebuyer.

-“It provides like a safety net in the event that your current home doesn’t sell right away, and you’re selling your old home before purchasing a new one,” explains Johnna Hall, a top real estate agent in Aurora who has 22 years of experience and works with nearly 79% more single-family homes than the average agent in her Colorado market.
+“It provides like a safety net in the event that your current home doesn’t sell right away, and you’re selling your old home before purchasing a new one,” explains Johnna Hall, a top real estate agent in Aurora, Colorado, who has over two decades of real estate experience.

 What are the drawbacks of a bridge loan?

-While a bridge loan can increase your flexibility and alleviate some stress when selling your current home and purchasing a new one, there are some drawbacks — as there can be with any type of loan product.
+While a bridge loan can increase your flexibility and alleviate some stress when selling your current home and purchasing a new one, there are some drawbacks, as there can be with any type of loan product.
+Take note of the following disadvantages so you can manage expectations:

-• Added financial stress of paying up to two mortgages and a bridge loan (even if interest-only) all at once
+• You experience more financial stress since you’ll be paying up to two mortgages and a bridge loan (even if interest-only) all at once.

-• Qualifying may be more difficult than a traditional mortgage loan
+• You may find it more difficult to qualify for one than for a traditional mortgage loan.

 Is it worth getting a bridging loan in Colorado?